rusith/gimbli/README.md

 ## Reporting Issues

-This tools is still young and needs feedback to improve. if you find anything wrong, just add an issue in [Github](https://github.com/rusith/gimbli/issues)
+This tool is still young and needs feedback to improve. if you find anything wrong, just add an issue in [Github](https://github.com/rusith/gimbli/issues)

 ## Why This?